 The effects on your feline friend may vary due to the quality and potency of the leaves.
 This will differ based on where and how the plant was grown.

-If your adult cat does not respond, you may want to try another toy or source of herb to see how your cat likes it.
+If your adult cat doesn't respond, you may want to try another toy or source of herb to see how your cat likes it.
 Also, older leaves or an older toy will not be as potent and may not interest your kitty.
-If you cannot refill the cat toy with fresh leaves, you can also try rejuvenating the toy with catnip spray.
+If you can't refill the cat toy with fresh leaves, you can also try rejuvenating the toy with catnip spray.

 Regardless of whether you give your cat a pinch or two of the dried leaves or give your feline friend a toy to play with, the pleasurable effects will be the same.

 Some cats like to eat the leaves, and this is usually safe for most cats.
 If your cat is one with a sensitive stomach and vomits or has diarrhea as a result of eating the plant leaves, then you'll want to give your cat a toy with the leaves safely inside, instead of directly giving him the herb.

 A toy will allow your cat to enjoy the effects without eating the leaves.
 It's the smell that sets off your cat.
 Many toys can be refilled with fresh leaves, or you can just roll the toy around in a plastic bag of the crushed leaves or use a spray mist.

 In some cases, felines may become aggressive while under the influence.
 If you have more than one cat, it's best to test their individual reactions to make sure they don't end up fighting.
 Otherwise, two cats can have a great time together while enjoying their 'nip.